NYC Pool Championships 8-Ball Rules

 - Any player involved in any type of physical confrontation will be ejected from the tournament and forfeit all fees paid and any prize money that he/she may have won.

-When available, tournament directors can make a hit call.
-If you fail to call the director for a hit call, the call will go to the shooter.
-If a player decides to call the director and the opponent decides to shoot before the tournament director gets there to make a hit call, that is a foul and ball in hand for the opposing player.
+Tournament directors (TDs) should be called to watch any questionable hit before the shot is taken.
+If you fail to call a TD, or an agreed upon bystander, for a hit call, the call will go to the shooter.
+The TD/hit caller’s decision is final.
+If a player decides to call a TD and the opponent decides to shoot before the tournament director gets there to make a hit call, that is a foul and ball in hand for the opposing player.